DeepRank/Deeprank-GNN/docs/tutorial.train_model.rst

 - example 2:

-train the model, evaluate it at each epoch, save the best model (i.e. the model with the lowest loss), and write all predictions to ``output.hdf5``
+train the model, evaluate the model at each epoch, save the best model (i.e. the model with the lowest loss), and write all predictions to ``output.hdf5``

 >>> model.train(nepoch=50, validate=True, save_model='best', hdf5='output.hdf5')